This post may contain affiliate links. Please read our disclosure policy.

 • Wrapping the dough around the marshmallow is like wrapping Jesus’ body in linens.

-• Since Jesus was inside the tomb for 3 days let the children sit in front of the oven and watch them bake.
-You can talk about how His friends and family must have felt and share your own feelings as well.
+• Since Jesus was inside the tomb for 3 days we sit in front of the oven and watch them bake.
+We talk about how His friends and family must have felt and share our feelings.

-Dough.
-The concept of the melting marshmallow will work no matter what dough you use.
-I like the ease of using the canned crescent roll dough, but thawed Rhodes freezer rolls or your favorite recipe for Homemade Rolls will also work.
+• 1 (10-ounce) can refrigerated crescent dinner rolls The concept of the melting marshmallow will work no matter what dough you use.
+I like the ease of using the canned crescent roll dough, but thawed Rhodes freezer rolls or your favorite recipe for Homemade Dinner Rolls will also work.
 Adjust the bake time according to the different dough recipes.

-Seal.
-Be very careful to seal the edges of the rolls, because the marshmallows just want to ooze out while they bake.
+• Be very careful to seal the edges of the rolls, as the marshmallows will ooze out while they bake.

 To add a glaze: